stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 When setting up its initial structure I copied across some of the tables and columns I thought would be needed and/or sounded useful.
 Some columns are still not used, and others might now be used in a different way than in the desktop client (I did not really check...).

+The database is opened with `foreign_keys` enabled, so that actions get automatically propagated to related tables.

+The `user_version` database property is used to track the version of the database structure.
+When a new (empty) database is created, sqlite sets this to 0.
+So by checking `user_version` we can work out whether the databse is initialised.
+Once initialisation is complete it is increased to the current database version (currently 1).

 ### 'libraries' table

 Keeps track of the libraries contained in this database.
 When the database is first set up the plugin automatically creates one entry in this table.